pravintemghare/documentation/Kubernetes/5_networking.md

 - Node Ip-address
 - Ip-address is assigned to a pod
-- Kubernetes cluster cluster creates it private network with 10.244.0.0
+- Kubernetes cluster creates it private network with 10.244.0.0

 ## Cluster Networking
 - We need to configure networking